ndsev/zserio/compiler/extensions/cpp/README.md

 Clang-tidy tool is run using [this configuration](https://github.com/ndsev/zserio/blob/master/compiler/extensions/cpp/runtime/ClangTidyConfig.txt).
 The clang-tidy report from the latest C++ runtime library is available [here](https://zserio.org/doc/runtime/latest/cpp/clang-tidy/clang-tidy-report.txt).

-Due to compatibility and functional safety considerations (as there are no available MISRA/AUTOSAR guidelines for C++ standards newer than C++14), zserio is constrained to utilize the C++11 standard.
+Due to compatibility and functional safety considerations, zserio is constrained to utilize the C++11 standard.
 Consequently, certain clang-tidy findings remain unresolved at present.
 This is mainly attributed to zserio's C++ runtime library, which operates at a lower level and emulates standard abstractions like std::span or std::string_view introduced in C++17.

 Therefore all clang-tidy findings have been carefully checked and filtered out using definitions in clang-tidy [suppression file](runtime/ClangTidySuppressions.txt).